BudddyDudeGuy/Night-City-Refined/README.md

 4. You may now close "REDprelauncher" and select "Cyberpunk 2077" from the drop down and click "RUN"

 ⚠️⚠️YOU WILL SEE A WINDOW POP UP WITH AN UNLOCK BUTTON.
 DO NOT CLICK UNLOCK, GIVE THE GAME SOME TIME TO LAUNCH.
-NEVER CLICK UNLOCK WHILE PLAYING THE LIST IT WILL BREAK THE GAME ⚠️⚠️
+NEVER CLICK UNLOCK WHILE PLAYING THE LIST, IT WILL BREAK THE GAME ⚠️⚠️

-#### First Time Game Startup
+#### FIRST TIME GAME STARTUP
 	After following the preinstallation steps properly, launch the game and a prompt should appear that looks like this (insert image)